umairmohsin/umairmohsin/README.md

 </div>

-- 👨🏻‍💻 I’m currently working as a Software Engineer with interests mainly in Generative AI & ML   -> Portfolio : https://umairmohsinportfolio.netlify.app/
+- 👨🏻‍💻 I’m currently working as an AI Engineer with interests in Data and Analytics as well   -> Portfolio : https://umairmohsinportfolio.netlify.app/

-❓ Ask me about anything related to MERN stack, Frontend development (React) , Generative AI , Building Chatbots.
+❓ Ask me about anything related to MERN stack, Generative AI , Building Chatbots , Data Analytics.

 <br/>